 Anything daring or original is filtered out, either through preemptive self-censorship or in the process itself.
 What is left is a bland broth of featureless, technocratic, box-ticking.

 So the question of whether Heatherwick’s story might apply to philosophy emerged in my mind as I read.
 It intensified when Heatherwick recounted how different his own experience—he had been building and working with materials since childhood—was from the that of the architecture students he met, who had never mixed concrete, done wood joinery, laid bricks, or welded.
-This resonated with my experience of academic philosophers, seeking to influence policy without ever having written any, making hortatory pronouncements about renewable energy without understanding DC-to-AC conversion or knowing what a synchronous condenser does (let alone having ever worked on a pylon), or talking volumes about “oppressed groups” without knowing any of their members.
+This resonated with my experience of academic philosophers, seeking to influence policy without ever having written any, making hortatory pronouncements about renewable energy without understanding DC-to-AC conversion or knowing what a transformer does (let alone having ever worked on a pylon), or talking volumes about “oppressed groups” without knowing any of their members.

 The question intensified as I came to the description of the “crit”.
 And then I came upon Heatherwick’s story about when he himself was invited to participate in one of them: